AhmedAlbarghouti/order-summary-component/README.md

 ## My process

-I start with mobile version first, setting up the html then moving on to CSS and after that I would configure a media query if needed.
+I start with mobile version first, setting up the html then moving on to CSS and after that I would configure a media query to modify it for desktop version.

 ### Built with